-The peace and quiet of our seaside life, days where hardly a word is spoken, has been disrupted by the noise of power washers and sanding, spackling and grouting.
-My husband, who knows my disposition for the mess that has consumed our kitchen, encouraged me to head north to Los Angeles.
-It was a spur of the moment indulgence of the photographic kind and a welcome respite from the construction site that is our home.
+The peace and quiet of our seaside life, days where hardly a word is spoken, has been disrupted by the noise of power washers and sanding, spackling, and grouting.
+My husband, who knows my disposition for the mess that has consumed our kitchen, has encouraged me to head north to Los Angeles.
+It is a spur-of-the-moment indulgence of the photographic kind and a welcome respite from the construction site that is our home.

-Carefully I place my Rolleiflex in my camera bag and walk to the refrigerator to choose which rolls of film I will take with me, knowing that this choice is tantamount to having a crystal ball.
+Carefully, I place my Rolleiflex in my camera bag and walk to the refrigerator to choose which rolls of film I will take with me, knowing that this choice is tantamount to having a crystal ball.
 Will I want to shoot in color?
 Or will conditions be better for black and white?
-How blue will be the sky?
+How blue will the sky be?
 Or will there be rain?
-Will I be indoors or out?
-After running the litany of options, I decide that the most straightforward and direct route will be the best, and pack my kit with black and white Kodak Tri-X film, dependable and reliable.
+Will I be indoors or outdoors?
+After running through the litany of options, I decide that the most straightforward and direct route will be the best and pack my kit with black-and-white Kodak Tri-X film, dependable and reliable.

-It is kismet, fortune, synergy, that precedes me this trip and I feel the wind push me the 45 miles that separate me from Los Angeles, 45 miles that are as unpredictable as anything I have ever known.
-Rarely in the years since moving back have I made the trip in under an hour, but today the fates smile upon me, and soon I am walking up the driveway of the Chateau Marmont to meet Angie for lunch.
-I acknowledge that had we tried to schedule this, calendars spread out in front of us, it would have been an impossibility, but today the wind is at my back, and anything is possible.
+It is kismet, fortune, and a synergy that precedes me this trip, and I feel the wind push me the 45 miles that separate me from Los Angeles, 45 miles that are as unpredictable as anything I have ever known.
+Rarely in the years since moving back have I made the trip in under an hour, but today, the fates smile upon me, and soon I am walking up the driveway of the Chateau Marmont to meet Angie for lunch.
+I acknowledge that had we tried to schedule this, calendars spread out in front of us, it would have been an impossibility, but today, the wind is at my back, and anything is possible.

-Our friendship, now comfortable and familiar, is the kinship of two Californians navigating the foreign land known as Texas.
+Our friendship, now comfortable and familiar, is the kinship of two Californians navigating a foreign land known as Texas.
 Our relationship was steeped in sweat and sweet, devastatingly hot morning runs, evenings of ice cold margaritas.
-Once, we decided that Tennis was our calling and before our evening margarita we would head to the neighborhood court where we would use all the green real estate as our personal playground, hitting yellow balls regardless of white lines.
+Once, we decided that tennis was our calling, and before our evening margarita, we would head to the neighborhood court where we would use all the green real estate as our personal playground, hitting yellow balls regardless of white lines.
 There was never anyone with whom I could get my giggle on in quite the same way as with her, and when she would approach the courts all Margot Tenenbaum, I would dissolve into peals of laughter that heralded the end of any serious play.
-She and my mother share the same birthday, and I imagine at one point the same wackadoodle sensibilities.
-When my mother was in her early 40's, she took tap lessons with a bunch of her girlfriends and would practice her shuffle ball chain in the kitchen while making dinner.
+She and my mother share the same birthday and, I imagine at one point, the same wackadoodle sensibilities.
+When my mother was in her early 40s, she took tap lessons with a bunch of her girlfriends and would practice her shuffle ball chain in the kitchen while making dinner.
 This is the type of thing I see Angie doing.
-Somewhere between Dallas, Santa Barbara, and Philadelphia, they have forgotten their shared birthday, this despite going together to Paris 8 years ago to celebrate them.
-A trip where we walked the St. Germain each day deciding on accessories for Angie's impending nuptials, spilling champagne all over Louis Vuitton, lunching in the Eiffel tower and laughing until it hurt.
+Somewhere between Dallas, Santa Barbara, and Philadelphia, they have forgotten their shared birthday despite going together to Paris eight years ago to celebrate it.
+It was a trip where we walked around St. Germain each day, where we picked accessories for Angie's impending nuptials, spilling champagne all over Louis Vuitton, lunching in the Eiffel Tower, and laughing until it hurt.
 This was when Angie began calling my mother Mama Shirl, a moniker that has unexpectedly stood the test of time.
-We sit in the Chateau lobby, at a small and intimate table, because the beautiful garden I so treasure is under renovation, and eat shrimp and spinach, catch up on everything husbands, friends, and family before saying our goodbyes and heading in different directions.
+We sit in the Chateau lobby at a small and intimate table because the beautiful garden I so treasure is under renovation and eat shrimp and spinach while we catch up on everything—husbands, friends, and family—before saying our goodbyes and heading in different directions.